picarrow/hit-match/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Use the function tag `#hit_match:tick_dying` to add functions that can operate on the entities that are detected to be dying.
 The execution context is already `as` and `at` the dying entity in the functions that are called by this function tag.
 The uuid of the entity and the rate it is being polled at can be retrieved from the storage location `hit_match:data _.glob`, which contains the keys `uuid` and `poll_rate`.

+&nbsp;&nbsp;&nbsp;&nbsp;The death of players cannot be detected when the gamerule `doImmediateRespawn` is `true`.
+This is because players do not enter the dying state in this case.
+Player death and the contributing actors can alternatively be detected using the hit matching system.
 ## 🟧 Caveat of `/damage`
 &nbsp;&nbsp;&nbsp;&nbsp;When the `/damage` command is used to exchange damage between a player and another entity, it invokes an unnecessary performance cost.
 This is because the command can trigger the `player_hurt_entity` and `entity_hurt_player` advancement triggers, which fire expensive criteria checks within Hit Match.